Susmitha-IT/Interactive-Data-Visualization-Dashboard/README.md

 This project provides a RESTful API developed with Laravel to support interactive data visualization dashboards.
 The dashboards utilize Chart.js and amCharts for dynamic and engaging data presentations.

-## Project Overview
-This application enables interactive data visualizations using various charts and maps.
-It includes features for importing CSV data, visualizing key metrics, and applying various filters to analyze data.

 ## Technologies Used
 Backend: Laravel (PHP Framework)
 Data Visualization: Chart.js, amCharts